 The Wattage of the light is the amount of energy it takes to produce a certain amount of light.
 The higher the wattage, the brighter the light, but also the more power it uses.
 The efficiency of this system was introduced using incandescent lamps.

-- 40 Watt lamp produces only 380-460 lumens and uses 40 Watts of energy per hour.
+- 40 Watt incandescent lamp produces only 380-460 lumens and uses 40 Watts of energy per hour.

-- 100 Watt lamp produces 1700 – 1800 lumens and uses 100 Watts of energy per hour.
+- 100 Watt incandescent lamp produces 1700 – 1800 lumens and uses 100 Watts of energy per hour.

 - Direct sunlight is around 100k lumens and uses no amount of energy per hour.

-What is a Lumen of Light?
+What does a Lumen mean?

-Why this is important to solar lighting
+Why this is important to solar lighting?

 Solar lighting needs to take into consideration both the Lumens and the Wattage of a lamp.
 The wattage provides the needed power from the solar power and battery system to power the solar light fixture for the required amount of time and the Lumens determines how much light is given off by the lamp.
 The more efficient the fixture or lamp is, the more efficient the solar and the lower the cost of the complete system.